umontrey/three-monkey-tree/README.md

 # three-monkey-tree
 Personal Website

-This repository will house all of my data for my pesonal website.
+This repository will house all of my data for my personal website.

-I am editing this file to create a branch.